 1. Create a Quilt Sandwich

 I loved the way my blocks looked together butted against each other.
-So I joined the 12 blocks to form a grid of 3 blocks by 4 blocks, and added a border around to make the Quilt front.
+So I joined the 12 blocks to form a grid of 3 blocks by 4 blocks, and added a border around to make the quilt front.

 Make sure your batting and backing fabric are larger in size than the quilt front for best results.